 Knowing your dog’s age is one way pet owners can give their pets the best care.
 Although visiting the veterinarian every 6 to 12 months is recommended to keep your dog healthy regardless of their age, they might need more frequent check-ups or receive different treatments based on the life stage they are in.

 Puppies will make more frequent visits to get their vaccines, deworming, and monitor their growth.
 They may get spayed or neutered at this stage too.

 As a young adult, your dog will receive appropriate protection against fleas, ticks, and heartworms.
 They will also be monitored for healthy weight and dental wellness.

-Ultimately, the frequency of visits to your veterinarian will depend on your dog’s health throughout their entire life and if any emergencies come up.
+Ultimately, the frequency of visits to your veterinarian will depend on your dog’s health throughout their entire life and if any pet health emergencies come up.

 How to help your dog live longer